Oklahoma Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-• Document your vehicle's condition.
-Take photos of your car before pickup.
-This protects you and helps resolve any questions about pre-existing damage.
+Document your vehicle's condition.
+Take photos of your car from multiple angles before pickup.
+This protects you and the carrier by creating a clear record of any existing damage.

-For more detailed guidance, see our Vehicle Shipping Tips.
-We've been helping people ship cars since 2012, and these steps will help ensure your vehicle arrives in the same condition it left.
+For more detailed guidance, see our Vehicle Shipping Tips page.
+We've been helping people ship cars since 2017, and we're here to make the process as simple and transparent as possible.

-Yes, your vehicle is insured when shipping with us.
-Every carrier we work with must have a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-We verify that each carrier's insurance is valid and active before your shipment begins.
+Yes, your vehicle is insured when you ship with us.
+Every carrier we work with is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we assign your shipment, we verify that each carrier's insurance is valid and current.

-This means your car is protected throughout the entire transport process in Oklahoma.
-We take insurance seriously because we know how important your vehicle is to you.
+This means your car is protected throughout the shipping process.
+If damage occurs during transport, the carrier's insurance covers it.
+We take this seriously because we know your vehicle matters to you.

-We recommend scheduling your pickup at least two to three weeks in advance for the best rates and carrier availability in Oklahoma.
+We recommend scheduling your pickup at least two to three weeks in advance for Oklahoma shipments.
+This gives carriers enough time to bundle your vehicle with others heading in the same direction, which helps you get better rates.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.